SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 We also use **Puppeteer** for system tests, allowing us to simulate real user interactions with our web application in a controlled browser environment.

-## How to Add a New Test to the Codebase

-### Choose a Test Type:
-- Unit Test: For testing individual functions or components in isolation.
-- Validation Test: Ensures form validation and user input constraints work correctly.
-- Integration Test: Tests interactions between different modules.
-- System Test: Simulates end-to-end user workflows with Puppeteer.

-### Create a Test File in the Appropriate Folder:
-- Unit tests: `__tests__/unit/`
-- Validation tests: `__tests__/validation/`
-- Integration tests: `__tests__/integration/`
-- System tests: `__tests__/system/`

-### Write the Test Code:
-- Follow existing coding conventions to maintain consistency.
-- Import necessary dependencies (e.g., Puppeteer for system tests).
-- Use meaningful assertions with `expect()` to validate outcomes.

-### Run Tests Locally:
-- Execute `npm test` to ensure tests pass before committing changes.

-### Commit & Push:
-- Once verified, push the changes, and GitHub Actions will automatically execute the test suite.

 ## Continuous Integration (CI)

 ### Service Used: GitHub Actions